 The umbilical cord is the tube full of blood vessels that connects you to your baby while you're pregnant.
 The cord comes out of the baby's belly button, which is called the umbilicus.
 The umbilical cord carries blood with nutrients and oxygen from your placenta to your baby.
 When you give birth, usually the baby is delivered first and then the umbilical cord comes out after the baby.

-If the cord is sticking out of your vagina, you will need to have a C-section right away.
-Until surgery begins, a nurse or doctor holds the baby's body off the cord so that the blood supply isn't cut off.
+If the cord is sticking out of your vagina, your doctor will do a C-section Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
+In the United States, up to 30% of deliveries are cesarean.
+Doctors use a cesarean delivery... read more right away.
+Until surgery begins, a nurse or doctor holds the baby's body off of the cord so that the baby's blood supply isn't cut off.